When does cash settlement happen to close out short delivery?

 - 100 shares of Oriental Trimex are bought at ₹15 per share, which are short-delivered.

 - The exchange tries to find sellers who can deliver 100 shares of Oriental Trimex in the auction market to deliver to the client’s demat account.

 - The trade gets cash settled if there are no sellers in the auction market.

 - If the closing price of Oriental Trimex on the auction date was ₹18, the exchange cash settles the trade at ₹21.6 (20% higher than 18).

 The seller who defaulted pays ₹2160 (21.6 * 100 shares), and the buyer receives ₹2160.

 - If the price of Oriental Trimex reaches ₹25 from the day of trading till the auction day, then the cash settlement is done at ₹25 instead of ₹21.6.

 This is because cash settlement always happens at whichever is higher of the following:

 - The closing price on auction day + 20%.

-- Highest price of the stock from trading day till auction date.
+- The highest price of the stock from trading day till the auction date.